sinagh72/Super-Resolution-GAN/README.md

 - Thanks to Kaggle for providing the dataset for this classification challenge.

 ## Contact
-For any queries or support, please open an issue in the repository or contact the repository maintainers directly.
+For any queries or support such model A and B weights and SRGAN-generated images, please open an issue in the repository or contact the repository maintainers directly.